Cheapest Pennsylvania General Liability Insurance Companies

 COMPANY HIGHLIGHTS

-The Hartford ranks cheapest across the widest range of Pennsylvania business types, coming out lowest for 31% of industries analyzed.
-Creative professionals like photographers and dance studios see strong savings, along with storefront retailers such as clothing stores and gift shops.
+The Hartford ranks cheapest across the widest range of Pennsylvania business types, ranking lowest for 31% of the industries analyzed.
+Creative professionals like photographers and dance studios, as well as storefront retailers such as clothing stores and gift shops, see strong savings.
 Small businesses with one to four employees pay around $108 monthly with The Hartford.
 That's 14% below the Pennsylvania average, saving about $254 per year.

 Most often cheapest for these business profiles:

-• General industries most often cheapest for: Arts, Media & Entertainment, Education, Financial Services, Healthcare & Medical, Marketing & Communications, Retail & Product Rental, Tech/IT
+• General industries: Arts, Media and Entertainment, Education, Financial Services, Health Care and Medical, Marketing and Communications, Retail and Product Rental, Tech/IT

 ERGO NEXT